NicholasAntoniadesEngineer/Signal-Generator/readme.md

 - **Signal Characteristics**: Programmable waveforms with controlled frequency sweeps to target various mineral compositions

 ### Working Principle
 The system generates precisely controlled electromagnetic fields that influence the crystallization process of scale-forming minerals.
-By affecting nucleation sites within the fluid:
+By affecting nucleation sites within the fluid
-- Promotes formation of suspended particles rather than adherent scale
-- Modifies crystal structure of forming scale to reduce adhesion
-- Creates a more easily removable powder form of scale

-### Performance Metrics
-- Demonstrated 40-60% reduction in scale buildup
-- Reduced maintenance intervals for pipe cleaning
-- Zero chemical additives required
-- Minimal energy consumption compared to traditional treatment methods

-## Definitions

-1. **DDS**: Direct Digital Synthesis.
-2. **RTOS**: A Real-Time Operating System designed to serve real-time applications that process data as it comes in without buffer delays.

-## Requirements

-- Output voltage: -2V to 2V peak-to-peak signal.
-- Frequency range: 0-20kHz.
-- Programmable via TTL or other logic.

 ## Features